yichern/baxter-tool/README.md

 * 1-slide summary of project
 * 1-paragraph description of team member contributions

 In addition, the repository contains source code developed under the project.
-Videos of baxter can be found [here](https://photos.app.goo.gl/E8h28XfiDFvbprtV6).
+Videos of Baxter can be found [here](https://photos.app.goo.gl/E8h28XfiDFvbprtV6).
 ___

 ## Physical Baxter